-General Dermatology - Patients ask Dr. Ringpfeil answers
+General Dermatology - Patients ask, Dr. Ringpfeil answers

 Please feel free to use the blog below to share information about General Dermatology or to ask Dr. Franziska Ringpfeil a question that might be of interest to others.

-Impetigo is a superficial bacterial infection of the skin caused by Staphylococcus aureus, group A Streptococcus or a mixture of both.
+Impetigo is a superficial bacterial infection of the skin caused by Staphylococcus aureus, group A Streptococcus, or a mixture of both.
 Staphylococcus aureus is the most common causative agent.
-The infection can either be primary, developing within minor breaks in the skin, or secondary to another inflammatory skin condition.
-Common inflammatory skin conditions that can become secondarily impetiginized are atopic dermatitis, contact dermatitis and less commonly psoriasis.
+The infection can either be primary, developing within minor breaks in the skin or secondary to another inflammatory skin condition.
+Common inflammatory skin conditions that can become secondarily impetiginized are atopic dermatitis, contact dermatitis, and less commonly psoriasis.

 Impetigo can be diagnosed by its characteristic appearance but a bacterial culture can be performed to confirm the diagnosis if needed.
 In older individuals, a biopsy of bullous impetigo may be necessary to differentiate it from other blistering diseases.

-Topical treatment includes cleansing of the affected area with an antibacterial cleanser several times daily.
+Topical treatment includes cleansing the affected area with an antibacterial cleanser several times daily.
 In children, a mild antibacterial cleanser such as Cetaphil antibacterial is preferred.
-In localized disease, this should be followed by application of petrolatum, zinc paste, over-the-counter or prescription strength topical antibiotic several times daily.
+In localized disease, this should be followed by application of petrolatum, zinc paste, over-the-counter or prescription-strength topical antibiotic several times daily.

 People who get recurrent episodes of impetigo may be carriers of staphylococcus aureus bacterium in their nostrils or in skin folds.
-Eradication of the bacteria from this location may prevent future outbreaks.
-This may be accomplished by applying mupirocin cream to the inner nares for 7 to 10 day period.
+Removing the bacteria from this location may prevent future outbreaks.
+This may be accomplished by applying mupirocin cream to the inner nares for a 7 to 10-day period.